mataiodoxion/mataiodoxion_2026/_posts/2025-08-19-api-intro_IPYNB_2_.md

 - The second `const options` is a JSON object with content defining a field `method:` with a string `"GET"`.
 We'll be using this later when sending our request.

+- The idea here is to fetch some the data API endpoint (which would be some cat image).

 Next, we construct our `response` variable:
 ```js
 let response = await fetch(url, options);